CitrineInformatics/citrine-python/CONTRIBUTING.md

 PR descriptions should describe the motivation and context of the code changes in the PR, both for the reviewer and also for future developers.
-If there's a JIRA ticket or Github issue, linking to it is an easy and often effective way to provide that context.
+If there's a JIRA ticket or Github issue, the PR should be linked to the ticket/issue to provide that context.

 ## Documentation<a name="documentation"></a>